jerome-trc/viletech-engine/help/dsdapref.md

 ## DSDAPREF Lump

-The DSDAPREF lump contains dsda-doom-specific wad preferences.
+The DSDAPREF lump contains dsda-doom-specific wad preferences; VileTech also supports this format.

 ### Specification